 Size Split-enables width adjustment of the Sonar Page split screen.
 This option is available only when a split screen zoom scale is selected.
-Adjust the size of the split window anywhere from 1/4 to 3/4 width of the right half of the Sonar Page.
+You can adjust the size of the split window anywhere from 1/4 to 3/4 width of the right half of the Sonar Page.